 Being offensive and rude

 While room-sharing can be difficult for some, it is a small thing for others.
-When you start to be mindful that someone else shares the space with you, then you will learn how to respect each other’s privacy that comes with respect, consideration, and friendship.
+When you start to be mindful that someone else shares the space with you, then you will learn how to respect each other’s privacy.
+Being considerate and understanding of your roommate’s needs can result in a wonderful friendship that lasts beyond your student years.

-Find out more tips about college by reading our articles at MSM Unify.
+Get more tips about life in college by reading our articles at MSM Unify.